The $hp$-FEM applied to the Helmholtz equation with PML truncation does not suffer from the pollution effect: Introduction and statement of the main results

 Given $\epsilon>0$, there exist $k_1, C_1,C_2, \Cqo>0$ such that the following is true.
 Given $G\in (H^1_k(\Omega))^*$, for all $k\in K\cap[k_1,\infty)$, $\epsilon\leq \theta \leq \pi/2-\epsilon$, and $R_{\tr}\geq R_1(1 +\epsilon)$, the solution $\PMLsol$ to the PML problem \eqref{eq:PML}/ \eqref{eq:PML_vf} exists and is unique.
 Furthermore, if \beq \frac{hk}{p} \leq C_1 \quad\tand\quad p \geq C_2 \log k, \eeq then the Galerkin solution $v_N$ of the PML problem \eqref{eq:PML_vf}, satisfying \beq a(v_N, w_N) = G(w_N) \quad\tfa w_N \in V_N, \eeq exists, is unique, and satisfies the quasioptimal error bound \beq \N{v-v_N}_{H^1_k(\Omega)}\leq \Cqo \min_{w_N\in V_N} \N{v-w_N}_{H^1_k(\Omega)}. \eeq \end{theorem}

 The error on $B_R\cap \Omega_+$ between the true solution $u$ and the Galerkin approximation to the PML solution $v_N$ is then controlled by combining \eqref{eq:qo} with \eqref{eq:PML_error}.

 \bre[Non-conforming error] Theorem \ref{thm:FEM1} assumes that the domain $\Omega$ is triangulated exactly.
 In practical applications, however, exact triangulations are seldom used, and some analysis of the geometric error is therefore necessary.
-We ignore this issue here (just as in the previous work on the $hp$-FEM in \cite{MeSa:10, MeSa:11, EsMe:12, MePaSa:13, LSW3, LSW4}), but note that, at least for the $h$-FEM, the analysis in \cite{ChSp:22} shows that the geometric error caused by using simplicial elements can be controlled when $hk$ is sufficiently small (with \cite{ChSp:22} also containing results for isoparametric elements). \ere
+We ignore this issue here (just as in the previous work on the $hp$-FEM in \cite{MeSa:10, MeSa:11, EsMe:12, MePaSa:13, LSW3, LSW4}), but note that, empirically, at least for the $h$-FEM, the geometric error caused by using simplicial elements is smaller than the pollution error. \ere